Categories: Uncategorized

 Israel’s Gizmox Gets $7.5 Million, Will Help Companies Convert Existing Apps to HTML5

 Gizmox, an Israeli company founded in 2007, is getting new funding from Cambridge venture capital firm Atlas Venture.
-Atlas is leading $7.5 million funding round for Gizmox, and local tech executive Eugene Kuznetsov is joining as chief executive.
+Atlas is leading a $7.5 million funding round for Gizmox, and local tech executive Eugene Kuznetsov is joining as chief executive.
 Kuznetsov had previously been the founder and president of DataPower, a maker of networking equipment that was acquired by IBM for about $100 million; it was also backed by Atlas.
 More recently, he’d been co-founder of Abine, a startup focused on online privacy, also part of the Atlas portfolio.

 Gizmox makes it easier for big companies to get their existing software applications running on the web and mobile devices, using the HTML5 standard, without having to rewrite them from scratch.
 Gizmox customers can either then run the applications from their own data centers, or in the cloud using Gizmox’s servers.